Jeopardy!: Reception and legacy

 By 1994, the press called Jeopardy! "an American icon".
-It has won a record 39 Daytime Emmy Awards.
-The program holds the record for the Daytime Emmy Award for Outstanding Game/Audience Participation Show, with seventeen awards won in that category.
-Trebek won seven awards for Outstanding Game Show Host.
+It has won a record 45 Daytime Emmy Awards.
+The program holds the record for the Daytime Emmy Award for Outstanding Game/Audience Participation Show, with nineteen awards won in that category.
+Trebek won eight awards for Outstanding Game Show Host.
 Twelve other awards were won by the show's directors and writers in the categories of Outstanding Direction for a Game/Audience Participation Show and Outstanding Special Class Writing before these categories were removed in 2006.
 On June 17, 2011, Trebek shared the Lifetime Achievement Award with Sajak at the 38th Annual Daytime Emmy Awards ceremony.
 The following year, the program was honored with a Peabody Award for its role in encouraging, celebrating, and rewarding knowledge.

 In its April 17–23, 1993, issue, TV Guide named Jeopardy! the best game show of the 1970s as part of a celebration of the magazine's 40th anniversary.
 In January 2001, the magazine ranked the program number 2 on its "50 Greatest Game Shows" list—second only to The Price Is Right.
 It later ranked Jeopardy! number 45 on its list of the 60 Best TV Series of All Time, calling it "habit-forming" and saying that the program "always makes [its viewers] feel smarter".
 Also in 2013, the program ranked number 1 on TV Guide's list of the 60 Greatest Game Shows.
 In the summer of 2006, the program was ranked number 2 on GSN's list of the 50 Greatest Game Shows of All Time, second only to Match Game.